muratkeremozcan/aws-cdk-in-practice/README.md

 }
 ```

-Comments included below for what the code does:
+Comments included below for what the code does.

+Useful if you ever work with Elastic Container Service (ECS).

 ```ts
 // ./infrastructure/lib/constructs/ECS.ts